HumanCellAtlas/upload-service/README.md

 Is a Lambda Chalice/Connexion/Flask app that presents the Upload Service REST API.
 The API is defined using an OpenAPI 2.0 Specification (Swagger) in `config/upload-api.yml`.

+### upload-queue

+A SQS that receives messages on S3 ObjectCreated events and then triggers the upload checksum lambda function

 ### upload-checksum-daemon

-Is a Lambda Domovoi app triggered by S3 ObjectCreated events that computes checksums for uploaded files.
+Is a lambda function triggered by SQS events that computes checksums for uploaded files.

 ### Validation Batch Service